-The reinsurers' share of liabilities related to insurance contracts is recorded in assets, under "Share of reinsurers in the liabilities related to insurance contracts and investment contracts" which represents the estimate of the risk transferred to the reinsurers in application of the reinsurance ceded treaties.
+The reinsurers' share of liabilities related to insurance contracts is recorded in assets, under "Reinsurers' share in insurance and investment contracts liabilities" which represents the estimate of the risk transferred to the reinsurers in application of the reinsurance ceded treaties.
 In accordance with IFRS 4 and IAS 1, it is not offset by related insurance liabilities.

-- In accordance with IFRS 4, an impairment test is performed on assets held for reinsurance ceded.
-Assets for reinsurance ceded are impaired if: there is tangible evidence, as a result of an event occurring after initial recognition of the asset for reinsurance ceded, that the ceding company may not receive all amounts owed to it under the terms of the contract, and - this event has a reliably measurable impact on the amounts that the disposing company will receive from the reinsurer.
+In accordance with IFRS 4, an impairment test is performed on assets held for reinsurance ceded.
+Assets for reinsurance ceded are impaired:

+- if there is tangible evidence, as a result of an event occurring after initial recognition of the asset for reinsurance ceded, that the ceding company may not receive all amounts owed to it under the terms of the contract, and - this event has a reliably measurable impact on the amounts that the disposing company will receive from the reinsurer.